Operate Voting Power

 After deployment:

-* **Run the off-chain voting process** against the snapshot weights.
+3. Run the off-chain voting process against the recorded weights.
 The platform supplies the eligibility list and weights; the voting tool collects ballots.
+A later delegation does not change an earlier snapshot.

 ## Operating considerations [#operating-considerations]